balance3840/test-projects/readme.md

 # Requirements

-You need to have Docker and Docker Compose installed on your machine.
+* Docker
+* Docker Compose

 If you don't, you can configure these projects manually.

 # Quickstart